Answers to Your Questions about Mental Healthcare

 Clients who are acutely manic or experiencing psychotic symptoms will need stabilization first.
 Clients who do not have emotion regulation skills and respond to distress with self-injurious behaviors will need to do this work first or focus on these patterns as the primary concern for their intensive.
 Clients in active substance abuse who cannot be sober for their session or clients with restrictive eating patterns who need a higher level of care will need stabilization before beginning intensive work.

-No. If you are ready and interested in intensive therapy, I will make sure that you are prepared in your intake seession.
+No. If you are ready and interested in intensive therapy, we will make sure that you are prepared in your intake session.

-If you plan to submit a Superbill for out-of-network benefits, I will be required to provide a diagnosis.
-Otherwise, assessment and diagnosis (if desired),will be provided in your intake session.
+If you plan to submit a Superbill for out-of-network benefits, we will be required to provide a diagnosis.
+Otherwise, assessment and diagnosis (if desired), will be provided in your intake session.

 Of course!
-I will have you sign a release of information so I can communicate with your therapist as needed.
+We will have you sign a release of information so we can communicate with your therapist as needed.

-No provider can make this claim and I would suggest that you be very cautious if a provider is making these claims about any modality.
-That said, I am committed to your full recovery and helping you achieve your goals.
-I anticipate that you will experience significant breakthroughs in our work together.
+No provider can make this claim and we would suggest that you be very cautious if a provider is making these claims about any modality.
+That said, we am committed to your full recovery and helping you achieve your goals.
+We anticipate that you will experience significant breakthroughs in our work together.
 A realistic expectation is that you will experience profound healing and significant progress toward building foundational stability.

 No. In fact, modalities like Brainspotting do not require talking at all.